-The Southeastern Oklahoma State University online Master of Business Administration with an emphasis in Finance includes a critically important course in International Finance Management.
+The Southeastern Oklahoma State University (Southeastern) online Master of Business Administration (MBA) with a Concentration in Finance includes a critically important course in International Finance Management.
 This course focuses on the financial aspects of managing multinational firms — a discipline with excellent career potential.
 Topics include foreign trade flows, foreign capital flows, determinants of currency exchange rates, forecasting currency exchange rates, arbitrage, the use of derivatives to manage exchange rate risk, and raising and investing long-term funds internationally.

-The economies of the world, especially developed nations and emerging economies, are now working toward globalization.
-Their doors are open to doing business with one another, a concept known in international finance as “liberalization.”
+The economies of the world — especially developed nations and emerging economies — are now working toward globalization.
+Their doors are open to doing business with one another, a concept known in international finance generally as financial “liberalization” or, in specific terms, capital account liberalization or trade liberalization.

 Four Decades of Dramatic Change